Ziphil/AkrantiainTypescript/README.md

 Akrantiain is originally introduced in [this repository](https://github.com/sozysozbot/akrantiain2).
 See here for further information about this language.

-This repository contains a TypeScript implementation of Akrantiain.
+This package contains a TypeScript implementation of Akrantiain.
 Note that it is not completely compatible to the original one; especially it may run differently when a rule contains an empty string.
 It also extends the syntax and semantics of the language, whose documentation is now in preparation.

+This package also ships a mode definition file for [CodeMirror](https://www.npmjs.com/package/codemirror), which is in `code-mirror` directory.

 ## Installation
 Install via [npm](https://www.npmjs.com/package/akrantiain).